spatialmodel/inmap/docs/cmd/inmap_run.md

                                                             VariableGridData is the path to the location of the variable-resolution gridded
                                                             InMAP data, or the location where it should be created if it doesn't already exist.
 The path can include environment variables. (default "${INMAP_ROOT_DIR}/cmd/inmap/testdata/inmapVarGrid.gob")
-      --cmds strings
-                                              							cmds specifies the inmap subcommands to run. (default [run,steady]) --creategrid
+      --creategrid
                                                             creategrid specifies whether to create the
                                                             variable-resolution grid as specified in the configuration file before starting the simulation instead of reading it from a file.
 If --static is false, then this flag will also be automatically set to false.
-  -h, --help                                  help for start
+  -h, --help                                  help for run -s, --static
-      --memory_gb int
-                                              							memory_gb specifies the gigabytes of RAM memory required for this job. (default 20)
-  -s, --static
                                                             static specifies whether to run with a static grid that is determined before the simulation starts.
 If false, the